 I know about lousy product presentations, because sometimes I’m that guy at the front of the room giving one.
 Bad presentations are unfortunate when they happen, because every time you have an audience it’s a prime opportunity to showcase what you’ve got.
 Dead-fish presentations stink for everyone.

-Even if you learned to picture your audience naked to calm your nerves, you are going to need to say something of value.
 You can have brilliant ideas, but if they are stuck inside or wrapped in too much junk, they serve you no good.

 Presentations die a thousand painful deaths, but these are the most common reasons I see them go down in flames:

 I wrote recently about the dangers of meetings going down rat holes.
 Presentations can follow a similarly undesirable path if they’re not focused.
 As with meetings, having a plan is essential for a good presentation.
 No focus = failure.

 Presentations can be irrelevant in two ways: you can fail to deliver necessary material, or, you can have the wrong audience in the room.
 Either one = failure.

 Presentations fail when they are boring

 Just because you add a picture of a cute cat or an animated gif of a baby dancing in your PPT does not mean that your presentation will entertain.
 If you are going to spend an hour with me, I hope that you learn something and have a reasonably good time.
 Boring = failure.

 So, how do you ensure that your presentation will not suck?
 Here are five recommendations based on what has worked well for me: